cabo/kramdown-rfc/README.md

 A number of more esoteric features have recently been added.
 (The minimum required version for each full feature is indicated.)

+(1.0.30:)
+kramdown-rfc now uses kramdown 1.10, which leads to two notable updates:

+ * Support for empty link texts in the standard markdown reference syntax, as in `[](#RFC7744)`.
+ * Language names in fenced code blocks now support all characters except whitespace, so you can go wild with `asn.1` and `C#`.

+A heuristic generates missing initials/surname from the `name` entry in author information.
+This should save a lot of redundant typing.
+You'll need to continue using the `ins` entry as well if that heuristic fails (e.g., for Spanish names).

+Also, there is some rather experimental support for markdown display math (blocks between `$$` pairs) if the `tex2mail` tool is available.

 (1.0.23:)
 Move up to kramdown 1.6.0.
 This inherits a number of fixes and one nice feature: